This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 To solve this issue, you can log into your account from the second device or browser first, and then you won’t be prompted with the account ID.

-So unfortunately, GA Connector doesn’t support Ecommerce Reports right now.
+As a result, GA Connector doesn’t fully support GA4 Ecommerce Reports at this time.

-The free trial starts at the moment when you generate a license key (it’s a part of the setup wizard).
+The free trial starts at the moment when you sign up from our website.
 It lasts 30 days.

 You can log in to your account here using the email address you used during sign-up.